Llandudno Junction

 Local employment opportunities changed significantly in the latter quarter of the 20th century owing to the loss not only of the railway depots but also of a major electrical manufacturing facility (Hotpoint), of which part of the old factory site is under planning application for three more Car Dealerships.

 Another part of the factory site was bought by the Welsh Government and construction began in 2007 on a new office building that houses around 525 employees, including about 100 tourism, transport and enterprise jobs which were relocated from Cardiff.
 The keys to the building were officially handed over from the developers in May 2010.

 The Old Station Hotel stands opposite the railway station.
 It is known locally as 'The Killer' or in Welsh 'Y Killer'.
 One version of the myth on how it got its name is that train drivers would get drunk there, then drive trains, effectively turning them into possible 'Killers'.
 Another version states that this is where the railway workers would spend their lunch breaks, i.e. 'killed time'.

 In September 2016, the two primary schools in Llandudno Junction, Ysgol Maelgwn and Ysgol Nant-y-Coed, amalgamated to form a new school, Ysgol Awel y Mynydd.

 Llandudno Junction F.C. are the local football team.
-The village was previously home to Welsh Cup winners Borough United F.C.
+The town was previously home to Welsh Cup winners Borough United F.C.